eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

   - index.js
 ---

-This tool helped me clean up 151 of the 1079 accounts I used to follow on Instagram.
+This tool helped me clean up the accounts I used to follow on Instagram.
 I could sort the accounts I follow by details like when they last posted.

 ![Number of accounts I follow reduced from 1079 to 928, a reduction of 151](/img/projects/instagram-lists/my-result.jpg){:.golden-width}

-This would not be possible with Instagram's official APIs so here we use their **unofficial, internal APIs**.
+This would not be possible with Instagram's official <a href="https://en.wikipedia.org/wiki/API"><abbr title="Application Programming Interface">API</abbr></a>s so here we use their **unofficial, internal APIs**.
 We are using something that wasn't designed for us to easily use.
 As you will see, it's a _hack_ but you will be guided step-by-step.